-An iconic natural landmark in Provence, similar to Mont Ventoux and Sainte-Baume, Montagne Sainte-Victoire, a white limestone mountain range, extends over 18 kilometres east of Aix-en-Provence.
-Reaching 1,011 metres at Pic des Mouches, this celebrated mountain was painted extensively by Paul Cézanne, who could see it from his home in Aix-en-Provence.
-The stunning view from the 19 metre high cross placed on the mountain, locally named “Croix de Provence” (945 m) takes in Sainte-Baume, the Luberon and the Étoile ranges, the valley of the Durance and the Provençal Alps.
+Montagne Sainte-Victoire is an iconic natural landmark in Provence, along with other famous peaks such as Mont Ventoux and Sainte-Baume.
+The “mountain of Aix” extends over 18 kilometres east of Aix-en-Provence.
+Reaching 1,011 metres / 3,317 ft at Pic des Mouches, the celebrated mountain owes its fame to painter Paul Cézanne, who could see it from his home in Aix.
+The peak at the “Croix de Provence” offers spectacular views of Sainte-Baume, the Luberon and the Étoile ranges, the valley of the Durance and the Provençal Alps.
+Follow the guide!

-The mountain range’s highest point is Pic des Mouches (1,011 metres) and ranks as one of the département of Bouches-du-Rhône’s highest points, behind Pic de Bertagne in the Sainte-Baume range (1,042 m).
-The summit crest, resembling a long ridge, is about 7 kilometres long.
+The mountain range’s highest point is Pic des Mouches (1,011 metres / 3,317 ft).
+It is one of the highest peaks in the département of Bouches-du-Rhône, behind Pic de Bertagne in the Sainte-Baume range (1,042 m / 3,763 ft).

 Flora and Fauna

-The site contains over 900 types of flowering plants which represents 20% of the plant species found in France.
+The site contains over 900 types of flowering plants which represent 20% of the plant species found in France.

 The fauna of the region is rich and diverse comprising hares, boars, bats and hundreds of bird species.